darpa-brass/bbn-immortals/ChallengeProblems/bbn-swri-integration.md

 The purpose of this document is to define the shared integration points for the challenge problems for Scenario 5 and Scenario 6.

-Discussions have led us to create an image that may serve one of two roles:

- * **Evaluation Target** - The virtual machine that the evaluation will take place on.
- * **Persistent Storage** - The virtual machine that must available to all executions that will be used to collect execution data for post-evaluation analysis.

-## Evaluation Target
+## Evaluation Image

 * After image creation it will be offline with no internet connection
-* It must have at least 4 CPU cores and 16 GB of memory.
+* It must have at least 4 CPU cores and 24 GB of memory.
 This is subject to change if bottlenecks are encountered during internal testing.
 * Installation requires sudo access, so if the installation wil be unattended make sure sudo will be granted to the logged in user automatically.

 ### General Tips